Sean-w94/atmos/article/article.md

 @atmos:registry = "http://localhost:4873"
 ```

-The `.npmrc` alters the settings of npm for that folder only.
+An `.npmrc` file alters the settings of npm for that folder only.
 In this case we associated the @atmos namespace with `localhost` port `4873`.
 So if we tried to `npm publish` (with or without the `--access`) flag npm won't publish to the public npm repository, but instead will attempt to publish to `localhost:4873`.

 We can run a local repository with the excellent [`sinopia`][] module (which defaults to running on localhost:4873).